zoltan-fedor/falcon-caching/docs/eviction_strategies.rst

 'time-based'
 ************
 The most well known *eviction strategy* is simply *time-based*, meaning that the cached record gets evicted based on a timeout (also called TTL, time-to-live) being reached.
-It this case the cached data is invalidated x seconds after it was generated.
+In this case the cached data is invalidated x seconds after it was generated.
 In our library this is called **'time-based'** eviction and it is the default *eviction strategy*.